 2. Review of Joint Owner Operating Committee Meeting Minutes of September 11, 2023.

 There were no changes to the minutes.
-B. Lesnikoski, BED, made a motion to approve the Joint Owner meeting minutes for September 11, 2023; D. Springer, BED, moved the motion; D. Smith, GMP, seconded the motion and it was approved by all Joint Owners present.
+B. Lesnikoski, BED, moved a motion to approve the Joint Owner meeting minutes for September 11, 2023; D. Springer, BED, seconded motion; D. Smith, GMP, approved the motion.

 3. Public Forum